How to Improve Your EcoVadis Score (A Strategic Framework)

 Your scorecard analysis should become an EcoVadis corrective action plan, often shortened to an EcoVadis CAP.
 A good plan connects each Improvement Area to a root cause, owner, evidence requirement, deadline, and expected proof point.

 EcoVadis also provides a Corrective Action Plan feature after an assessment.
-Use it to work on improvement areas and communicate progress, but remember that the CAP entry itself is not what improves a future score.
-The underlying action needs to be implemented and supported by credible evidence in your next assessment.
+Use it to work on improvement areas and communicate progress, but do not treat the CAP entry itself as a score-improvement mechanism.
+Adding comments or actions to the CAP does not automatically change your current score.
+The underlying improvement needs to be implemented and supported by credible evidence in your next assessment.

 Use the Plan-Do-Check-Act cycle to turn improvement work into usable evidence: plan the improvement, implement it, check whether evidence and results exist, and adjust before the next EcoVadis reassessment.